SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 Required instruments:
 - SiLabs EFR with RAILTest configured
-- Signal Generator, currently tested with HP E4432B generator.
+- Signal Generator, currently tested with Rohde & Schwarz SMBV100A and HP E4432B generator.
 - (optional) If CTUNE is done with Spectrum analyzer, then it is needed

 The `Sensitivity.Settings` dataclass containing the settings, is documented below:
 ### Frequency Parameters